How Much Does a Walk-in Bath Cost?

 There may be some additional costs to consider outside of the supply and installation costs, primarily relating to preparing the bathroom for a walk-in bath.

-Next, think about your electrics.
-If you plan on incorporating things like chromotherapy lights or motorised seats into your walk-in bath, you must ensure that your electricity network within your house can cope with the additional demand and strain.
-For more information and the cost of electrical work, visit here.
+If you plan on incorporating things like chromotherapy lights or motorised seats into your walk-in bath, you must ensure that the electricity network within your house can cope with the additional demand and strain.

 Labour Costs and Timescales for Walk-In Bath Installation